-If you can't click through to read this article in the Austin American-Statesman, the essence of it explains why Bill and I left Lakeway, a golf-resort community on Lake Travis outside of Austin.
-In Lakeway, if you're not a Trump-style Republican, you will be socially ostracized by the reigning powers that be, a gaggle of far Right Wingers who think they run the place.
+This article in the Austin American-Statesman is one example why my husband Bill and I no longer live in Lakeway, Texas, a golf-resort community on Lake Travis outside of Austin.
+We lived there 13 years and thought it would be our forever home, but in Lakeway, if you're not a Trump-style Republican, you will be socially ostracized by the reigning powers that be, a gaggle of far Right Wingers who think they run the place.

 For those who don't know, Lakeway is a lovely, lakeside community that touts four golf courses and many community activities.
 It seemed perfect for our retirement, and my husband and I were excited to move there.
 We plunged right in, joining the country club, golf group, dinner-speaker series, and several social and charity groups.
-But we quickly realized from the arch-right-wing conversations that we had to keep our political views to ourselves.
-In spite of Austin being a predominately liberal city, we had landed among a large cadre of liberal-hating Republicans who watch Fox News pundits 24 hours a day and spew misogynistic lies at parties about Jane Fonda, Nancy Pelosi, and Hillary Clinton.
+But we quickly realized from the arch-right-wing conversations of our new "friends" that we must keep our political views to ourselves.
+In spite of Austin being a predominately liberal city, we had landed among a cadre of liberal-hating Republicans who watch Fox News 24 hours a day and spew misogynistic lies about Jane Fonda, Nancy Pelosi, Meryl Streep, and Hillary Clinton.

-As middle-of-the-road independent voters, Bill and I fared well socially for the 13 years we lived in Lakeway.
-But the election of Trump made our silence impossible as Trump’s lies, porn-stars, and corrupt administration brought our nation to the brink of civil war.
-When we finally spoke up/spoke out against him within our various social groups, we were instantly black-listed by a bunch of old biddies and country club golfers who have little to do other than HATE anyone who is not a Trumpster.
+As middle-of-the-road independent voters, Bill and I fared fairly well socially by keeping our politics to ourselves.
+But the election of Trump made silence impossible, as Trump’s lies, porn-stars, and corrupt administration brought our nation to the brink of civil war.
+When we finally spoke up/spoke out against him, we were instantly black-listed by a bunch of old biddies and country club golfers who hate anyone who is not a Trumpster.
 And I do mean “hate.”
-These people seethe at the very words “liberal” or “Democrat,” as if they’re a disease.
+These people seethe at the very words “liberal,” “Democrat,” or "Californians," as if they’re a disease.

 Wanna Be Harassed at Your Own Country Club?